-An Industry Pack is a calibrated bundle of everything an agent needs to operate in one specific business vertical: a scenario template, slot definitions, intercept handlers, plugin requirements, sample knowledge, and a list of business goals the agent should target.
-Picking a pack at project creation gets you 90% of the way to a working agent — you only edit the bits that are specific to your business.
+An Industry Pack is a calibrated bundle of everything an agent needs to operate in one specific business vertical: scenario templates with their slots and steps, goal templates, intent routes, prompt fragments, plugin requirements, and voice-tone samples.
+Picking a pack at project creation gets you most of the way to a working agent — you only edit the bits that are specific to your business.

 What ships today

-• Restaurants — book a table, modify or cancel an existing reservation, answer questions about the menu / hours / location, transfer to a human for events and complaints.
-Requires a Booking plugin (TheFork, OpenTable, SevenRooms, Resy, or a generic webhook).
-Optional SMS / email for confirmations.
+Restaurants — book a table, modify or cancel an existing reservation, answer questions about the menu, hours and location, hand off to a human for events and complaints.

-• Sales & e-commerce — qualify product inquiries, answer technical specs from your indexed catalogue, quote live prices and stock, compare products, place orders (with an Ecommerce plugin) or capture qualified order intent.
+Sales & e-commerce — qualify product inquiries, answer questions from your indexed catalogue, capture qualified leads and order intent.
 Works for B2B parts catalogues, furniture, electronics, industrial supply.

-• Real estate — handle inbound portal leads, qualify buyer or tenant intent (budget, location, timeline), book viewings on agent calendars, take listing inquiries from owners, handle valuation requests.
-Multilingual out of the box.
+Real estate — handle inbound portal leads, qualify buyer or tenant intent (budget, location, timeline), book viewings, take listing inquiries from owners.

 What a pack contains